rooseveltframework/semantic-forms/README.md

   </dl>
 </form>
 ```
-## Other features
+## Dark mode

-- Custom-styled select boxes with a custom drawn arrow graphic driven by SVG embedded in the CSS.
-- Custom-styled submit buttons to match the aesthetic of the custom-styled forms.
-- Required inputs add a red asterisk to their labels.
-- Responsive: on wide screens, the forms split into multiple columns.
-On smaller screens, they collapse to a single column.
-- Validation: Invalid inputs are styled automatically after the user leaves the form input.
-Validation styling may be added manually using the `invalid` class.
-- Dark mode: apply an additional class of `dark` to your `<form>` elements to use the dark mode.
+To set the dark mode, apply an additional class of `dark` to your `<form>` elements to force the dark mode.

+## Low flow (JavaScript disabled) mode

+The low flow will be displayed if JS is disabled.

-- Low-flow mode that displays on old browsers, JS-disabled browsers, or can be activated manually by adding the `lowFlow` class to your `<form>` element.
-The low-flow mode reverts the float label pattern to traditional labels and collapses the forms to single column mode, but preserves the other visual design enhancements driven purely by CSS.
+You can also activate the low flow (JavaScript disabled) mode manually by adding the `lowFlow` class to your `<form>` element.

+The low-flow mode reverts the float label pattern to traditional labels and doesn't include other JS-exclusive enhancements, but preserves the other visual design enhancements driven purely by CSS.
-See `semanticForms.html` or the [live demo](https://kethinov.github.io/semanticforms/semanticForms.html) for a full demo of all the markup patterns.

 # Contributing

 - Fork/clone this repo.
 - `npm ci`
 - Make your changes.
 If you want to alter the CSS, do the changes in the `.scss` files.
-  - `npm run watch` automatically compiles the CSS file after a change is detected in the SCSS file.
 - `npm run build`.
 The build step compiles the SCSS file into CSS.
+  - You can also run `npm run watch` automatically compiles the CSS file after a change is detected in the SCSS file.
 - Test your changes by opening `semanticForms.html` in your browser.
+  - If you want to test your work on an actual HTTP server, run `npm run dev` or `npm run d`.
 - Commit, push, open pull request.